Vestibular schwannoma (acoustic neuroma)

 Surgery for vestibular schwannomas

-Neurosurgery is usually only used to remove larger vestibular schwannoma brain tumours as it can result in the loss of hearing in the affected ear.
+Neurosurgery is usually only used to remove larger vestibular schwannoma brain tumours.
+This is because surgery can can result in the loss of hearing in the affected ear as well as incoordination, facial weakness and balance problems.

 Your surgeon will explain what is involved in the procedure and potential risks and complications.
 The surgeon may leave a small part of the tumour to prevent damage to the facial nerve.
 Any tumour cells that are left behind can be treated with stereotactic radiosurgery.